MDhewei/protiler/README.md

 1) New version 1.0.2 is now compatible to python3.

-2) The package has been uploaded to pipy.
+2) The package has been uploaded to PyPI.
 Users now can install directly through:
 ```console
    pip install protiler
 ```